Key Points:

 - La Salsa Cantina’s breakfast deal comes with 2 eggs, a choice of meat, SW potatoes, and a tortilla for $9.99 on weekends and $6.99 on weekdays.

-- Portions were on the small size, so big eaters may want to look elsewhere.
+- Portion size was underwhelming, so big eaters may want to look elsewhere.

 - Food quality was “Fine”, making this a decent option for stretching your vacation budget.